Jurgen212/Jurgen212/README.md

 - Currently a student in systems engineering
 - Currently improving my skills in web development
 - How to reach me: jurgensanclemente@gmail.com
+- I have also developed in springboot and node different api's for real work connecting the front with relational databases like postgresql and deploying in different online hosts.

 <!--